 Resources for assessing fair use:

 If none of the above allow your use, you can of course ask permission!
 Sometimes this is good to do as a courtesy even if one of the above justifications applies.
 However, you have to be sure you are asking the actual copyright owner, who in some cases may be difficult to identify.
-You should hopefully not need to rely on this approach for this class, but if you believe you do please contact Dan or post a note in the Moodle course space.
+You should hopefully not need to rely on this approach for this class, but if you believe you do please contact Sara Benson or post a note in the Canvas course space.